 Get AT&T Phones @ Less Than Retail!

 NNTC Wireless is part of the Nucla-Naturita Telephone Company in western Colorado.
 Home coverage is available on several other independent rural systems in CO, UT, OR, ID and WY.
 They have Local, Unlimited, National and Business plans.
 Their wireless plans are overpriced but they provide service in some areas where there is no coverage from other carriers.
 Some features like Voice Mail and Data are charged extra.
 Their Unlimited Voice plan works in the entire Home area but does not include Long Distance or roaming charges.
 There are also a number of customer un-friendly fees such as charges for downgrading your plan.
-They have a small selection of phones and customer service is about average for systems this size.
-They offer 3G coverage in most of their service area.
+They have a small selection of phones, none of which are 4G-capable, and customer service is below average.
+They offer 3G coverage in most of their service area and there are plans to upgrade to 4G, someday.
 Nationwide roaming is available which is included in the Nationwide plans or as an extra add-on.
 You can choose whether or not to have a contract.
 NNTC offers Fixed Wireless and Lifeline plans but does not offer wireless bundle pricing with their other communications services.

 Click Here for NNTC's Extended Local Coverage Map.